Luca Merlo

 News

-Jun 17, 2025 I will be chairing the session “Innovative applications of latent Markov and semi-Markov models” at the 2025 SIS conference hosted by the University of Genova.
+Aug 22, 2025 I will be chairing the session “Quantile methods and applications” at the EcoSta 2025 conference hosted by the Waseda University, Tokyo, Japan.

 Selected Publications